search engine by freefind

-Driving Iceland’s Ring Road - Day 7: Part 4 of the Diamond Circle and Eastern Iceland
+Day 7: Part 4 of the Diamond Circle and Eastern Iceland - Iceland Purple Travel Guide

 Exploring Ásbyrgi Canyon

 Ásbyrgi Canyon is an apex.
-2.2 mile (3.5km) x 0.6 mile (1km) horseshoe-shaped depression in Vatnajökull National Park.
-The northern 2/3 of the canyon is divided by a 84ft (25m) tall distinctive rock formation that is called Eyjan (="the Island").
+2.2-mile (3.5km) x 0.6-mile (1km) horseshoe-shaped depression in Vatnajökull National Park.
+The northern 2/3 of the canyon is divided by an 84ft (25m) tall distinctive rock formation that is called Eyjan (='the Island').

 Ásbyrgi was most likely carved by the Jökulsá á Fjöllum river after the last Ice Age.
 Nowadays, the river is located about 1.7 miles (2.8km) to the east of Botnstjörn pond.